Xechasmeni railway station: Facilities

 The station is still housed in the original 19th-century brick-built station building.
 However, buildings are rundown and almost abandoned.
 As of (2020) the station is unstaffed, with no staffed booking office or waiting rooms.
 There is no footbridge over the lines, though passengers can walk across the rails, it is, however not wheelchair accessible.
 The station is only equipped with only bus ‘like’ shelter on a single short platform, with no digital display screens or timetable poster boards.
 The station has no toilet facilities.
 As a result, the station is currently little more than an unstaffed halt.
 However, infrequent buses do call at the station.

 Services

-As of 2020, the station is served on a daily basis by three InterCity trains between Thessaloniki and Florina and 18 Prostiakos terminating at Edessa.
-There are no Services to Bitola as the short international connection is now disused, with all international traffic being routed via Idomeni and Gevgelija.
+As of 12 May 2025, Line 2 of the Thessaloniki Regional Railway calls at this station: service is currently limited compared to October 2012, with three trains per day to Thessaloniki, two trains per day to Florina (via Edessa), and one train per day to Edessa.

+There are currently no services to Bitola in North Macedonia, because the international connection from Mesonisi to Neos Kafkasos is currently disused.